nz-social-investment-agency/social_investment_analytical_layer/README.md

 # social_investment_analytical_layer v1.1.0
-New version dated 29 May 2017
+New version, dated 29 May 2017.
+Refer to CHANGELOG.md for summary of changes.

 Standardised tables for doing cross agency work in the IDI

 ## Overview: